fengzhu1/fengzhu.github.io/_pages/about.md

 Short Biography
 ------
-He received the MEng degree from Soochow University, P.R.
-China, in 2016 (his supervisors were A/Prof. Guanfeng Liu and Prof. Xiaofang Zhou); and the PhD degree in Computer Science from Macquarie University, Australia, in 2020 (his supervisors were A/Prof. Guanfeng Liu and Prof. Yan Wang).
-He is currently a senior algorithm engineer at Ant Group, Hangzhou, P.R.
+He received a PhD degree in Computer Science from Macquarie University, Australia, in 2020 (supervised by Prof. Yan Wang) and an MEng degree from Soochow University, P.R.
+China, in 2016 (supervised by A/Prof. Guanfeng Liu and Prof. Xiaofang Zhou).
+He is currently an algorithm expert at Ant Group, Hangzhou, P.R.
 China.
 His research interests include social computing, cross-domain recommender systems, and machine learning.

 Honors and Awards
 ------